 From luxury hotels to Airbnb apartments and agriturismo farm stays, there are a plethora of different accommodation options available in Italy.
-It is important to note that your accommodation costs will vary significantly depending on the region that you are travelling in.
+It is important to note that your accommodation costs will vary significantly depending on the region that you are exploring.

-Generally speaking, Northern cities and touristic areas are much more expensive for hotels and B&Bs than Southern Italy and Sicily.
+Generally speaking, Northern cities and tourist areas are much more expensive for hotels and B&Bs than Southern Italy and Sicily.

 - Luxury hotel – $200 per night